Consulta OnLine (periodico online) ISSN 1971-9892

 Constitutional Court judgment no. 147 of 2025, which revisits the long-debated

-issue of "double preliminary reference" in light of the latest
+issue of "double preliminary reference" in light of

-remedy that is itself not free from significant drawbacks.
-The decision also
+constitutional review a remedy that is itself not free from significant

-contains an improper reference to judgment no. 15 of 2024, whose procedural
+drawbacks.
+The decision also contains an improper reference to judgment no. 15

-context differs substantially from the present case.
+of 2024, whose procedural context differs substantially from the present case.

 (20.10.2025)